The-Software-Gorilla/tdd-by-example/java/ch17-02-plus/README.md

-# Test-Driven Development - C# - Chapter 17 Part 2
+# Test-Driven Development - Java - Chapter 17 Part 2

 In Chapter 17 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT), Kent writes a retrospective on the development of the example application in the previous chapters.
 He tasks the reader with going back and doing a few